orgua/shepherd_v2_planning/25_improve_sw_linux.rst

     ChallengeResponseAuthentication no

     X11Forwarding no
-    # AllowUsers user1 user2    -> for later
+    AllowUsers user1 user2    -> for later

+    # the following ones with "-" in front of list are not recommended (weak, broken) and will be excluded (ssh-audit)
+    KexAlgorithms -ecdh-sha2*,diffie-hellman-group-exchange*,diffie-hellman-group14-sha1
+    HostKeyAlgorithms -ecda-sha2*,ecdsa-sha2*
+    Ciphers chacha20-poly1305@openssh.com,aes128-ctr,aes192-ctr,aes256-ctr
+    MACs -umac-64*,hmac-sha1*,hmac-sha2-256,hmac-sha2-512,umac-128@open*

 sshd-banner for login (/etc/issue.net) (included in ansible)::